What is my IP Address?

 The Science of IP Geolocation

 Have you ever wondered how websites "know" which city you are in?
 This is achieved through IP Geolocation.
-Databases maintained by companies like MaxMind or IP2Location map IP address ranges to specific regions, ISPs, and sometimes even organization names.
+Databases map IP address ranges to specific regions, ISPs, and sometimes even organization names.

 It is important to note that IP geolocation is not GPS.
 While a GPS sensor on your phone provides coordinates within meters, IP geolocation is based on the physical location of your ISP's routing servers.
 This is why your IP might suggest you are in a neighboring city or at a regional hub, rather than in your living room.